 In January 2023, we announced Caledonian Horticulture as our Sustainability Partner who will be working with us on decreasing our footprint over the next five years.

-Furthermore, in 2023 a new ‘envirozone’ will see our waste management processes brought into the main festival site for us to educate festival goers on what happens to the waste post event.
+Our new ‘Envirozone’ saw our waste management processes brought into the main festival site for us to educate festival goers on what happens to our waste post event.

 Our environmentally positive principles and actions are communicated to staff/volunteers and ultimately to visitors, thus expanding the reach of Green messaging in East Lothian and beyond.